vic-cieslak/portfolio-income-manager/PROGRESS.md

 ## 10. Client management
 - Create a new 'clients' app
 - Implement Client model
+- add place to add note/list features delivered within given period, asses how much value / work was delivered.
+- add place to add what features were promised to delivered for given price / time
+- add place to add what was promised to deliver.

 - Create views for CRUD operations on clients
 - Add templates for client management
 - Modify existing apps (income, expenses, portfolio) to associate data with specific clients